Haludbani: Jamshedpur Urban Agglomeration

 With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road of steady population growth, as large number of emigrants flocked in for work opportunities.
 While in the earlier decades the central nucleus grew, in the later decades towns around Jamshedpur grew rapidly.
 In 2011, Jamshedpur Urban Agglomeration included 13 urban centres, with a total population of 1.3 million people.
 However, in more recent years, Jamshedpur UA “has lacked the growth and development observed around other similar industrial towns in western and southern India.”

 Note: The map alongside presents the Jamshedpur Urban Agglomeration.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Haludbani had a total population of 23,360, of which 12,949 (51%) were males and 12,411 (49%) were females.
-Population in the age range 0-6 years was 3,003.
-The total number of literate persons in Haludbani was 18,931 (84.68% of the population over 6 years).
+According to the 2011 Census, Haludbani town had a total of 5,633 households and a population of 25,360, with 51.1% males and 48.9% females.
+The Scheduled Caste (SC) population comprised 4% (1012) of the total, while the Scheduled Tribe (ST) population constituted 33% (8377) of the population.
+Of the total population, 74.7% were literate, while 25.3% were illiterate.
+Population in the age range 0-6 years was 3,003, leaving this group the literate persons in Haludbani was 18,931 (84.68% of the population over 6 years).
+The town had 31.9% of its population engaged in some form of work, with 30.1% being main workers and 1.8% marginal workers.
+There were 68.1% non-workers, with 24.7% being male and 43.3% female.

-(*For language details see Golmuri-cum-Jugsalai block#Language and religion)